wilkofm/mini-project3/README.md

 - This is the branch where I will set up and implement the code that will run the database

+Models branch

+- This is the branch where I will create the models in my database

 How To Implement This Project Yourself

 - Import the files within this GitHub project into your development environment